Comfortable and Furious

 Mickey, however, cannot shake the demons of his past, and at the urging of Grace, commences therapy with a well-known psychiatrist, Dr. Cameron Harden (Stephen Cofield Jr.).
 Mickey Hardaway is talented, determined and expressive, but he is also a seething and brooding volcano that eventually erupts.
 He is, in essence, his own worst enemy and after a business betrayal, by the film’s white villain, Nathan Hammerson (Samuel Whitehill), he goes totally off the rails.
 He now trusts no one, even foolishly shoving away those who are most supportive of him.
 Mickey turns to alcohol, which only fuels his forlorn depression and self-doubt.

 Mickey Hardaway is an outstanding maiden film for Marcellus Cox.
 It is a gut-punch film that is not easy to watch, but you will never forget it.
-It is not a perfect film of course, sometimes over-explaining the plot, but far be it for me to try to rescue this fine film-maker from the perils of redundancy.
+It is not a perfect film, of course, sometimes over-explaining the plot, but far be it from me to try to rescue this fine film-maker from the perils of redundancy.
 I also take issue with the beginning and the end of the film.
 I think the flash-forward was unnecessary, as it could spoil things for those who were really paying attention.

 That nit-picking aside, I cannot overlook the tremendous craft of Marcellus Cox in making this film.
 The acting was superb, the editing crisp, and what a story was told.
 It was a hard film to watch, but I’m sure glad that I did.
 The budget for this film was only $30,000!
 We are not worthy.